Martha Washington’s Most Notable Accomplishments

 Martha Washington was one of the most notable Founding Mothers of the United States

 Martha Washington, who is usually depicted in the historical annals as this kind of grandmother figure in not just Mount Vernon, but the nation as a whole, helped lay the path for future first ladies of the United States to follow and make a difference in the nation’s affairs.
 Having set the precedent for the role, every first Lady of the United States that came after her was in one way or the other compared to her.
 It is no wonder many historians tend to describe her as a powerful symbol of “Republican Motherhood”, which has also been termed as the “cult of domesticity”.

 Martha Washington is often praised for adapting her persona to become the epitome of social norms at the time.
 She was also very fashionable, a good mother and a charming hostess.
 This did not take anything away from her ability to converse on any topic.
 It’s no wonder 19th-century historians and social commentators epitomized her as the ideal woman of their era.
 However, due to the prevalent values and aspirations of the 21st century, she is not so much seen as an ideal woman, with many preferring former First Ladies like Eleanor Roosevelt (wife of FDR) and Jacqueline Kennedy Onassis (wife of JFK).

 Other notable achievements of Martha Washington

-- She was very responsible for organizing social gatherings.
+- She was described as very responsible when it came to organizing social gatherings in the executive mansion (i.e. the President’s House in Philadelphia, Pennsylvania).
 Her efforts helped lay a strong foundation for future first ladies of the United States.